jessepav/libgdx-wiki-old/Box2d.md

 It is advised to use the same scale you use for Box2D to draw graphics.
 This means drawing a Sprite with a width/height in meters.
 To scale up the graphics to make them visible, you should use a camera with a viewportWidth / viewportHeight also in meters.
 E.g: drawing a Sprite with a width of 2.0f (2 meters) and using a camera viewportWidth of 20.0f, the Sprite will fill 1/10th of the width on the window.

+**A common mistake** is measuring your world in pixels instead of meters.
+Box2D objects can only travel so fast.
+If pixels are used (such as 640 by 480) instead of meters (such as 12 by 9), objects will always move slowly no matter what you do.

 ## Debug Renderer ##